-Jonathan Hale is a Principal Partner, Vice President and Greater Louisville Group Leader for Thoroughbred Engineering.
+Jonathan Hale is a Principal Partner, Vice President and Business Development Lead for Thoroughbred Engineering.
 He is a graduate of Kentucky Wesleyan College (Physics) and The University of Kentucky (Civil Engineering).
-Jonathan is Professional Civil Engineer in Kentucky, Indiana and Tennessee, along with other many other certifications pertaining to the Civil Engineering and the construction field.
-Johnathan is currently the principal engineer in charge of numerous commercial, municipal and residential projects and has been fortunate to work on challenging projects like the Louisville Bridges Downtown Crossing.
-Over the past several years he has been heavily involved with leadership, project management and business development.
+Jonathan is Professional Civil Engineer in Kentucky, Indiana, Tennessee, West Virginia and Alabama, along with many other certifications pertaining to the Civil Engineering and Construction Services.
+Jonathan is currently the principal engineer in charge of numerous commercial, municipal and residential projects and has been fortunate to work on challenging projects like the Louisville Bridges Downtown Crossing, I-65 Added Travel Lanes, Burlington National Guard Readiness Center and George Rogers Clark High School.
+Over the past several years he has been heavily involved in leadership, project management and business development.

 Matthew Vernon is Vice Presidnet, Principal Partner and Director of Construction for Thoroughbred Engineering.
 Matt is a graduate of Eastern Kentucky University with a B.S. in Construction Management.
 Matt has been influential in growing the Construction Services Division to include a large team of certified inspectors and expanding the in-house material testing laboratory.